Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 - [How to get URLs for products](#q-how-to-get-urls-for-products)
 - [How to get URLs for categories](#q-how-to-get-urls-for-categories)

-# JavaScript and Custom Logic
+# Add or modify features in storefront

 ## Add custom JavaScript code